West Ham beat Villa despite Cissoko red card

 Kenza Dali pulled a goal back for Villa and West Ham defender Hawa Cissoko was sent off in a dramatic end to the game.

-The result lifted Paul Konchesky's West Ham side level on points with Villa.
+The result lifted Paul Konchesky's West Ham side into sixth in the table, level on points with fifth-placed Villa.

+Before the game, players from both teams came together to display a banner reading "protect the players" after a recent independent investigation found "systemic" abuse in the United States' National Women's Soccer League.

+This weekend's fixtures are the first WSL games to be played since the report was published.

 Line-ups